Polygon-Advocates/The-Quest/README.md

 | 9 cards | Sponsored trip to Polygon Connect (upto $1000) |
 |11 cards | Closed session with your chosen Co-founder of Polygon Labs |

-## Wait !! did we mention about Kuraia, the Nine-Tailed Vixen ?
+## Wait !! did we mention about Kuraia, the Nine-Tailed Vixen ? ✨ 🦊 ✨

 *Consider this as an exclusive card for doning anything out of the box, what could be something out of the box ?
 It could be anything that blows our heads through the roof with creativity, ***This is the Card eligible for all the rewards mentioned above and much more !!!****

-## Submissions and guidelines
+## Submissions and guidelines 🏄‍♂️

-1. Submit your work to the designated form here, Make sure to include a brief description of your work, your GitHub repository link (if applicable), and any other relevant details.
+1. Submit your work to the designated form [here](https://airtable.com/shrJW5zrv1BnZTxWy), Make sure to include a brief description of your work, your GitHub repository link (if applicable), and any other relevant details.

-2. The submission deadline for each challenge is May 30th.
+2. The submission ***deadline for each challenge is May 30th***.
 Make sure to submit your work before the deadline to be eligible for rewards.

 3. All submissions will be reviewed by the Polygon team, and the top performers will be rewarded with prizes such as exclusive Polygon swag, tokens, and more.

 ***looking to view the collection set ?
 [Check it out here](https://opensea.io/collection/the-quest-polygon-advocates)***

-## Is there a smart way of doing it ?
+## Is there a smart way of doing it ? 🧠

-Yeah, Absolutely
+Yeah, Absolutely, let me drop you an example that helps you get 3 cards in a single go  could be of help:

+ - Create a repository showcasing your expertise by building a simple smart contract or dApp using Polygon solutions like POS, zkEVM, or ID on the Advocates GitHub, which gets you to complete the goku card.

+ - Refine the repo with a good formatted # READMEs and publish, This could also include sections like, how people could contribute to it, Possible enhancements etc, which gets you to complete the mikasa card

+ - Since you already have things in order just tweet about it in a formt of a twitter thread, tagging @0xPolyAdvocates ,Thread could have info about the repo, what one can learn from it or what did you contribute to it etc. which gets you to complete the Kagome card.

+***If you round that up you just unlocked the 3 card set for yourself in a single go !*** 🤩 🤩

+That being said you could look for possible combinations to unlock others!
+Once done You could just add the detials for **submission** [**here**](https://airtable.com/shrJW5zrv1BnZTxWy)